 Additionally, the padding on the key touchpoints of a helmet offers great comfort.
 The padding layer should also be thick and not too slim.
 Critical areas to cushion included the back of the neck and the brow.

 You need every extra feature that can help you maximize productivity.
 For instance, a helmet with many sensors is advisable for a professional welder.
 Two sensors can work fine but will not produce the same results.

 The ability to adjust the brightness to trigger lens darkening can also be a good addition.
 This is especially important where the level of arc brightness is too low like in TIG welding.

 Investing in beautiful aesthetics without compromising the quality is allowed too.
 Most of these top-class helmets come in a wide variety of colors and sizes.
 This means that you have a wide range of options.
 Some materials like gaskets are known to provide shock absorption.
 These are the things you can capitalize on to ensure your helmet has A-class features.

 If you are looking for the best lightweight hard hat my previous article may help you: The 10 Best Lightweight Hard Hat

 What are the critical factors should I consider before buying a welding helmet?

 Safety should always be your number one consideration.
-That means, you should ensure every part of your welding helmet have perfect functionality before purchase.
-This should mostly apply on the lenses.
+That means you should ensure every part of your welding helmet has perfect functionality before purchase.
+This should mostly apply to the lenses.
 These are some of the essentials that should be the best depending on your needs.
 For example, you should choose the lens shade depending on what you want to do.
 If you are grinding or cutting metals, a lens shade of #9 to #13 is okay.
 But, since you are for the best, you can go for helmets with even #5 to #13 lens shade.

 Why are helmets with the automatic darkening feature the best?